 Partners in this effort include:

-Greater Boston Legal Services Inc., Harvard Legal Aid Bureau, Justice at Work, Lawyers for Affordable Justice, MetroWest Legal Services, Suffolk University Law School, Volunteer Lawyers Project, Brazilian Worker Center, Brazilian Women’s Group, Chelsea Collaborative, Chinese Progressive Association, MassCOSH, and Metrowest Worker Center.
+Greater Boston Legal Services, Harvard Legal Aid Bureau, Fair Employment Project, Lawyers for Affordable Justice, MetroWest Legal Services, Suffolk University Law School, Volunteer Lawyers Project, Brazilian Worker Center, Brazilian Women’s Group, La Colaborativa, Chinese Progressive Association, MassCOSH, Metrowest Worker Center/Casa do Trabalhador, Community Legal Aid, Central West Justice Center, Pioneer Valley Workers Center and other community and legal service partners.